Can I use Aerosols Around People and Pets

 Are you using Safer® Brand insecticides in your home or garden?
 Do you have any questions about how they are used and their effects?
 Let us know by reaching out to our dedicated Consumer Care Team on our toll-free helpline at 855-7-ORGANIC.
 You can also join the Safer® Brand Community on Facebook, where we explore organic gardening every day.

-Also, be sure to subscribe to the Safer® Brand E-Newsletter for new articles on gardening, regular coupon code offers and a special offer on your first SaferBrand.com purchase.
+Also, be sure to subscribe to the Safer® Brand E-Newsletter for new articles on gardening and links to the articles you need from SaferBrand.com.